Slow Cooker Pulled Pork

 With warmer weather just around the corner, it’s time to start thinking about family and friend gatherings, which if we’re being honest, basically just revolve around food. ….nothing wrong with that!

-My go-to recipes for gatherings tend to be my Mediterranean chickpea salad (without the tuna), my lemon orzo salad, and this buttery Turkish hummus, and I'm now adding this pork to the list.
+My go-to recipes for gatherings tend to be my Mediterranean chickpea salad (without the tuna), my lemon orzo salad, and this buttery Turkish hummus, and I’m now adding this pork, along with my instant pot pulled pork, to the list.

 Trust me when I say, you’re going to want to be THAT person who brings pulled pork.
 Everyone will thank you, but little will they know that you only spent 5 minutes preparing this dish.